learn-academy-2022-charlie/week-5-assessment-LoneWanderer101/interview-questions.md

   Gems are used to modify and even speed up code in ruby applications.

   Researched answer:
   Gems are equivalent to a plugin or an extension for the Ruby language programming.
 Gems can be used to extend or modify functionality in Ruby applications.
 Gems can be created and sharded amongst developers through a shared community to be used in their applications and libraries.
 Some gems provide command line utilities to help automate tasks and speed up your work.
+Active record and Rspec.

 3. What is Ruby on Rails?